Discover the Ultimate Guide to Your First Mount Etna Adventure

 WHAT SHOES TO WEAR FOR A MOUNT ETNA EXCURSION?

-As for the shoes, it depends what kind of Etna tour you are planning to choose.
+As for the shoes, it depends on the type of Etna tour you are planning to choose.
 You can even wear flip-flops to get to and take a walk near the hostel on the asphalt street.
 However, to walk the mountain trail, you need sturdy trainers or proper hiking shoes.
-For a trekking tour wear hard-soled hiking boots to protect your ankle.
-Always use high (above ankle) socks because volcanic sand will enter your shoes cutting your feet.
-If you do not have hiking shoes you can rent them at mountain footwear rentals (cost about 5-8 Euro).
-There are few of them close to Rifugio Sapienza tourist area.
+For a trekking tour, wear hard-soled hiking boots to protect your ankles.
+Always use high (above ankle) socks because volcanic sand will enter your shoes, potentially causing cuts on your feet.
+If you do not have hiking shoes, you can rent them at mountain footwear rentals (costing about 8 – 10 Euros).
+There are a few of them close to the Rifugio Sapienza tourist area.

 HOW MUCH DOES A TOUR TO ETNA COST?

-A minimum of 4-5 hours are necessary for a classic half day trip to Mount Etna.
-If you plan to go for a hiking tour you will need a minimum of 5-6 hours, it depends on a trail you choose.
-It is best to go to Mount Etna in the morning, although in summer the sunset tour is also a great experience.
+A minimum of 4-5 hours is necessary for a classic half-day trip to Mount Etna.
+If you plan to go on a hiking tour, you will need a minimum of 5-6 hours, depending on the trail you choose.
+It is best to visit Mount Etna in the morning, although the sunset tour is also a great experience during the summer months.

-It is possible to hike to the summit craters of volcano Etna but only with a licenced alpine guide.
-However during periods of intense volcanic activity tours to Etna summit are forbidden.
+Hiking to the summit craters of Mount Etna is possible, but it requires the guidance of a licensed alpine or volcanological guide.
+It’s important to note that during periods of intense volcanic activity, tours to the Etna summit are prohibited.